 - C&G level 3 Certificate in Delivering Learning

 - Edexcel NVQ Levels 3, 4 or 5 in Learning & Development

 - HMF Methods of Instruction full qualification

 - Home Office approved trainers i.e. police, fire service, HM Customs and HM Prisons

 - Recognised Teaching Qualification

-(This list is not exhaustive and Awarding Bodies may require attendance in additional train-the-trainer courses in order to deliver the training outlined in this specification.
+This list is not exhaustive and awarding bodies may require attendance in additional train-the-trainer courses in order to deliver the training outlined in the SIA specification.
 Please note also that this list includes a number of trainer programmes that do not lead to an externally recognised ‘trainer’ qualification.
-The SIA recognises that many trainers will need to update their skills and gain and external awarding body trainer qualification which will be a prerequisite for trainers to train SIA qualifications for licensing in the future.
+The SIA recognises that many trainers will need to update their skills and gain an external awarding body trainer qualification which will be a prerequisite for trainers to train SIA qualifications for licensing in the future.
 The current trainer awards will remain valid during the licence roll-out period and probably until the end of 2005.
-The SIA will give adequate notice to its awarding bodies when this change is required.)
+The SIA will give adequate notice to its awarding bodies when this is required.

 Trainers delivering SIA approved training courses will need to demonstrate that they have the necessary understanding of the relevant sector within the security industry.
 For instance, to deliver the training course for door supervisors, they will need an understanding of the licensed trade.

 Basic and Key Skills Requirements

 It is important that candidates are not excluded from taking the core competency training and qualification through lack of basic and/or key skills.
 Awarding bodies and training organisations are asked to ensure that they have methods in place to identify candidates with basic and/ or key skills requirements and to support them or direct them to a separate training provision.